 Citizens of a republic must be educated!

-I agree with THOMAS JEFFERSON - "Self-government is not possible unless the citizens are educated sufficiently to enable them to exercise oversight."
-Do YOU agree with Jefferson?
-WHY do WE THE PEOPLE of WI not take more seriously the education of the children & youth who are natural born citizens of our republics - US & WI?
+WHY do WE THE PEOPLE of WI not take more seriously the education of the children & youth who are natural born citizens of our republics (plural) – US and the states?

 Climbing BASCOM HILL daily this week, I have been more directly aware of our UW-Madison and our WI Capitol.
 I have been thrilled daily by the vision seen when standing on BASCOM HILL (UW-Madison) looking up State Street to our WI State Capitol.
 I reflected on Robert M. “Fighting Bob” LaFollette’s vision of the WISCONSIN IDEA which included the concept of the state as “laboratory for democracy.”